‘Funky’ changes to new and existing provincial ridings on Vancouver Island - Port Alberni Valley News

 More than 113 kilometres and a large mountain range separate Port Renfrew on the western side of Vancouver Island and Mill Bay on its eastern side.

 The first community is a quiet, remote community of little more than 100 people, connected to Greater Victoria by more than an hour’s drive along a winding coastal road.
-The second is largely a bedroom community, home to more than 3,000 people just off the Malahat Highway, 30 minutes away from the capital in the opposite direction.
+The second is largely a bedroom community and part of the COwichan Valley, home to more than 3,000 people just off the Malahat Highway, 30 minutes away from the capital in the opposite direction.

 Yet under the final recommendations from the Electoral Boundaries Commission, these two very different communities will find themselves in a new electoral district called Juan de Fuca-Malahat, one of six new ridings that will up the total number to 93.